RyanEubank/DatabaseProject/README.md

 - In mysql shell run setup_user.sql, create_library_database.sql.
 - Then run populateDB.py with command line arguments books.csv and borrowers.csv.
 - This previous step will create a new file populate.sql.
 Run that, give it a few minutes to finish
+- After ensuring the mySQL server has permissions to see the library database, use the user/password that works for your mysql server i.e if your username is root    then use root, and then use whatever password you have setup for mySQL
+- By default, brand new users other than root have no permissions for anything